interstar/cardigan-bay/README.md

 * Classic wiki, edit pages
 * create links using [[PageName]] format.
 * RecentChanges
+* **Automatic backlinks** (Because you guys all seem to love this)
-* List of Broken Links (links whose destinations don't exist)
+* List of Broken Links (links whose destination pages don't exist)
 * List of Orphan Pages (pages without links to them)

 * Pages are sequences of cards, with card-types.
 * Support for embedding from YouTube, BandCamp and SoundCloud
 * Support for embedding snippets of Clojure (to be executed on the server).
 Note that this is powerful but not secure.
 Be careful before enabling CardiganBay on a publicly accessible server.
+* Card oriented manipulation (eg. Move Card to another page)

 * Easily distributed in a JAR file.

 ### DISCLAIMER

 CardiganBay is currently actively developed Work-in-Progress and has some nice features.
-It also has some pretty rough edges, bugs, corner-cases, hardwired magic etc. And the current web-design is terrible.
+It also has some pretty rough edges, bugs, corner-cases, hardwired magic etc. And the current web-design is not quite so terrible as it was, but nothing to be proud of.

 This software is probably not yet ready for usage in most of the real world except as a private notekeeping app.
 (Which is how I'm current using it.)
-And I don't recommend you currently use it.
+I can't guarantee that a bug won't delete your data, so I highly recommend you only use this if you are keeping backups of your pages (ideally in git or similar)

 OTH, if you're excited by the potential, please get involved.
 Send me a bug-report or feature request.
 Or start hacking.